openebs/website/website/src/blogs/2018-08-29-openebs-0-7-release-pushes-cstor-storage-engine-to-field-trials.md

     memory: 2Gi
     cpu: 200m

-I have only covered a couple of examples here , but I am very excited that with the framework we have now embedded within OpenEBS, we can support any kind of scheduling requests you might have. **Bring it On!**
+I have only covered a couple of examples here, but I am very excited that with the framework we have now embedded within OpenEBS, we can support any kind of scheduling requests you might have. **Bring it On!**

 —

 **cStor Storage Engine (cStor)** is the latest addition to the storage engines supported by OpenEBS.
 Similar to the previous Jiva/Longhorn storage engine, cStor is also completely Open Source and has no dependency on the Kernel.
-It can run in the platform of your choice — either on premise or cloud!
+It can run in the platform of your choice — either on-premise or cloud!

 While cStor Volumes work just like the previous OpenEBS volumes in terms of replication and high availability, cStor has many advantages: